AceCentre/AAC-Corpora-Collecting/Grid3-XML-Format.md

 ## Commands

 Commands are actions that a cell can execute when activated.
 They are defined under the `<Commands>` tag within a `<Content>` tag in a cell.

 ### Simple Command

+Commands associated with a cell are defined under the <Commands> tag within a <Content> tag.
 A command without parameters looks like the following:

 ```xml
 <Command ID="Jump.Back" />
 ```

+### AutoContent Commands

+- AutoContentCommands/AutoContentCommandCollection: Defines a collection of auto content commands, such as predictions or word lists.

 ### Command with Parameters